cwkosman/cherin-food-blog/content/recipes/smoothies.md

 \---

 Sometimes you have time in the morning to cook a deluxe breakfast, and sometimes you have about 5 minutes before your day of meetings starts.
-On those busy days, Chuck and Erin like the simplicity of throwing together a delicious yet nutritious smoothie to kick-start the day.
+On those busy days, we like the simplicity of throwing together a delicious yet nutritious smoothie to kick-start the day.